jnj256/jnj256.github.io/_posts/2025-06-02-FactorizePhys.md

 ---

-*This work was conducted at the Department of Computer Science, University College London, under the supervision of Prof. Youngjun Cho.*
+*This work was conducted at the Department of Computer Science, University College London, under the supervision of Prof. Youngjun Cho.
+Jitesh Joshi was fully supported with international studentship that was secured by Prof. Cho*

 *For questions or collaborations, please contact: [jitesh.joshi.20@ucl.ac.uk](mailto:jitesh.joshi.20@ucl.ac.uk)*